salihaderin/telco_customer_churn/README.md

 ## Dataset
 The dataset is publicly available on [Kaggle](https://www.kaggle.com/blastchar/telco-customer-churn).
 It contains information about customers of a telecom company, including services used, customer account information, and whether they left the company or not.

-## Current Status
-🚀 Repository just created — data preprocessing, exploratory data analysis (EDA), and model training will be added step by step.